-Does the medications model allow my application to e-prescribe medication orders?
+Does the Medications Data Model allow my application to e-prescribe medication orders?

 Nope, applications primarily use this model to transmit prescription notifications in realtime as medications are ordered between an EHR and a connecting application.
 If your application wants to update a patient’s medication list with a medication that has already been ordered and prescribed or that has been reported by the patient, then we recommend leveraging the ClinicalSummary model to send the patient’s updated medication list inbound to the EHR where it will be reconciled by a clinician.

-What are the EHR requirements to support the medications model?
+What are the EHR requirements to support the Medications Data Model?

-The current supported events require one of the following:
+The currently supported events require one of the following feeds.